-- 7.1.1 Where the school engages in vexatious activities the authority will be entitled to charge the school's budget share an amount equivalent to the costs incurred on the activity and any costs incurred by the local authority in seeking to remedy the effects of such activities. - 7.1.2 All VAT incurred by schools when spending any funding made available by the Council is treated as being incurred by the local authority and qualifies for reclaim from HM Revenue & Customs by the authority.
-This does not include expenditure by the governors of a voluntary aided school when carrying out their statutory responsibilities to maintain the external fabric of their buildings. - 7.1.3 VAT reclaimed by schools will be passed back to schools.
-The procedure for reclaiming VAT will depend on the banking option chosen by the school. - 7.1.4 Option 1 & 2 schools VAT is identified on the monthly imprest claim and included in the re-imbursement. - 7.1.5 7.1.4 Option 3 & 4 schools There will be a separate monthly VAT reclaim form and re-imbursement will be on the next monthly payment of budget share by the authority. - 7.1.6 The authority will periodically issue detailed guidance on VAT.
+- 7.1.1 All VAT incurred by schools when spending any funding made available by the Council is treated as being incurred by the local authority and qualifies for reclaim from HM Revenue & Customs by the authority.
+This does not include expenditure by the governors of a voluntary aided school when carrying out their statutory responsibilities to maintain the external fabric of their buildings. - 7.1.2 VAT reclaimed by schools will be passed back to schools.
+The procedure for reclaiming VAT will depend on the banking option chosen by the school. - 7.1.3 Option 1 & 2 schools VAT is identified on the monthly imprest claim and included in the re-imbursement. - 7.1.4 Option 3 & 4 schools There will be a separate monthly VAT reclaim form and re-imbursement will be on the next monthly payment of budget share by the authority. - 7.1.5 The authority will periodically issue detailed guidance on VAT.